rosettatype/legible-typography/_chapters/6-beyond-legibility-research.md

 performance.
 However, reader's experiences with the less familiar need to be perceived in a more positive manner -- a challenge for designers.

-Question: If what people say they read best is not what they actually read best, which result would you use to inform your design?
+> Question: If what people say they read best is not what they actually read best, which result would you use to inform your design?
 Can you think of any ways in which less familiar typographic treatments might be introduced?
+{: .question }

 Box 6.1: Details of familiarity study method